History of Wrocław: Nazi period and World War II

 In addition, a network of concentration camps and forced labour camps, or Arbeitslager, was established in the district around Breslau, to serve the city's growing industrial concerns, including FAMO, Junkers and Krupp.
 The total number of prisoners held at such camps exceeded many tens of thousands.
 Official Nazi estimates reported 43,950 forced labourers in 1943 and 51,548 in 1944, most of them being Poles.
 At the end of 1944 between 30,000 and 60,000 captured Poles were sent to Breslau after the defeat of Warsaw uprising.
 There were four subcamps of the Gross-Rosen concentration camp in the city, in which Nazi Germany imprisoned about 3,400-3,800 men of various nationalities, including Poles, Russians, Italians, Frenchmen, Ukrainians, Czechs, Belgians, Yugoslavs, Chinese, and about 1,500 Jewish women.
 Many of the prisoners died, and the remaining were evacuated to the main camp of Gross-Rosen in January 1945.
-The Germans also operated three subcamps of the Stalag VIII-B/344 prisoner-of-war camp, and two Nazi prisons, including a youth prison, both with multiple forced labour subcamps.
+The German government also operated three subcamps of the Stalag VIII-B/344 prisoner-of-war camp, and two Nazi prisons, including a youth prison, both with multiple forced labour subcamps.
+In 1945, the Germans also established an AGSSt assembly center for Allied POWs in the city.

 Throughout most of World War II Breslau was not close to the fighting.
 The city became a haven for refugees, swelling in population to nearly one million.
-Polish resistance from the group Zagra-Lin successfully attacked a Nazi Germany's troop transport on the main railway station in the city on 23 April 1943, and a commemorative plate honouring their actions was placed after Nazi Germany was defeated in 1945.
+Polish resistance from the group Zagra-Lin successfully attacked a Nazi German troop transport on the main railway station in the city on 23 April 1943, and a commemorative plate honouring their actions was placed after Nazi Germany was defeated in 1945.